1. Do I have to have a disability to enter?

 8. What if I need support to complete Parallel London?

-Any participant who might want some support is welcome to bring a buddy free of charge to push, guide or accompany them around the course.
-Please note that buddy places are only available in tandem with a full price adult/youth/child place.
+Any participant who requires a helping hand around the course is welcome to bring a friend or family member free of charge.
+Please note that these free friend and family support places are only redeemable in tandem with a full price adult/youth/child place.

-9. How many free buddy places are permitted per person?
+9. How many free friend and family support places are permitted per person?

-Everyone who needs a buddy is welcome to bring one free buddy per entry.
-Should you require an additional buddy please contact us on 020 7034 4846.
+Everyone who needs a support is welcome to bring one free friend or family member per entry.
+Should you require an additional buddy please contact us on tel +44 (0) 20 7034 4846.

 10. Do I need to train?